 - Clinical and teaching experiences

 Prior research experience is desirable but not mandatory.
 Candidate must be a US citizen, BE/BC (ABIM) and provide evidence of interest and intent to seek an academic/leadership position.
 An interview is required.
-The Section of General Internal Medicine Scholars is building a culturally diverse program; woman and persons of color are encouraged to apply.
+The Division of General Internal Medicine Scholars is committed to building a culturally diverse program; woman and persons of color are encouraged to apply.

 Information: Contact Patty Boyle at firstname.lastname@example.org or (608) 263-6972.

 Appointments: Fellows are appointed as Clinical Instructors at the University of Wisconsin School of Medicine and Public Health.
 Fellows are expected to commit to two years; the second year appointment is contingent on satisfactory performance in the first year.
 Fellows are required to be licensed to practice medicine in the State of Wisconsin.

 Applications and Selection: A visit to Madison, Wisconsin for an in-person interview is required.
 Offers are made to candidates as soon as their application is complete and evaluated by the selection committee.
 Applications are reviewed and candidates selected on a rolling basis until slots are filled.